Tfloow/Educative/Machine_learning/Chapter/Data_Analysis.md

 #### Categorical Features
 We cannot really compute or sum *categorical* features so we need to use `value_counts()` that simply count the recurrence.
 We also can sort by ascending or descending thanks to `ascending` or even *normalize* the data thanks to `normalize`.

-Something also useful is to get each *unique* data  that apperars in a column.
+Something also useful is to get each *unique* data  that appears in a column.
 We do this thanks to `unique()`.
 ```python
 unique_players = df['playerID'].unique()
 print('{}\n'.format(repr(unique_players)))